 About the Program

-In 2016, the Illinois legislature passed the Future Energy Jobs Act (Public Act 99-0906 or FEJA).
-FEJA reflected significant collaboration and negotiation between energy companies, environmental groups, and consumer advocates, and mandated higher renewable energy targets in the state’s Renewable Portfolio Standard.
+The Illinois legislature’s 2016 passage of the Future Energy Jobs Act (Public Act 99-0906 or FEJA) reflected significant collaboration and negotiation between energy companies, environmental groups, and consumer advocates, and mandated higher renewable energy targets in the state’s Renewable Portfolio Standard.
 The Act ultimately requires 100 percent use of renewable energy sources in Illinois by 2050, including provisions to make solar energy more available to low- and moderate-income communities.

 Illinois Shines, legislatively known as the Adjustable Block Program, supports the development of on-site solar (distributed generation) as well as community solar projects.
-On September 15, 2021, Governor Pritzker signed the Climate and Equitable Jobs Act (Public Act 102-0662 or CEJA) which included significant expansion of the Program, reinforced the Program’s consumer protection requirements, established prevailing wage requirements, and incorporated policies to ensure an equitable transition to a clean energy future.
-Effective July 1, 2022, Energy Solutions is the third-party Program Administrator for Illinois Shines.
+The 2021 passage of the Climate and Equitable Jobs Act (Public Act 102-0662 or CEJA) supported significant expansion of Illinois Shines which then made the following changes:

 Three new project categories